We're putting the software industry back on the right track.

 Colin Davidson

-Colin is a generalist systems engineer who likes to tinker with strange hardware, and works up and down the tech stack for fun.
-He started the ball rolling on the education side of Handmade Network, looking to ease the learning process for new Handmade adventurers.
-He cares deeply about spreading mechanical sympathy, helping others write code that makes the computer happy, so that users running upstack can experience the same fast-computer joy that a lucky few embedded engineers on terrible hardware enjoy every day.
+Colin is a generalist systems engineer who likes to tinker with strange hardware and works up and down the tech stack for fun.
+He cares deeply about spreading mechanical sympathy, helping others write code that makes the computer happy, so that users can experience the joy of fast computers that is usually reserved for a few lucky embedded engineers.

 Professionally, Colin has worked with embedded user and kernelspace networking, front and backend webdev, and hypervisor infrastructure.
-He also spends a fair amount of time plonking around on the guitar, working with the Odin team, and writing code instrospection tools to debug his hobby kernel projects.
+He also spends a fair amount of time plonking around on the guitar, working with the Odin team (a Handmade project!), and writing code instrospection tools to debug his hobby kernel projects.

 Key Contributors